Dimensionality

 Note that an assignment to an automatic variable must be terminated with ;, and one should avoid name conflict between the local variables and the constants set by setConstant and the variables registered by registerVariables.

 Besides amrex::Parser for floating point numbers, AMReX also provides amrex::IParser for integers.
 The two parsers have a lot of similarity, but floating point number specific functions (e.g., sqrt, sin, etc.) are not supported in IParser.
 In addition to / whose result truncates towards zero, the integer parser also supports // whose result truncates towards negative infinity.
+Single quotes ' are allowed as a separator for IParser numbers just like C++ integer literals.
+Additionally, a floating point like number with a positive exponent may be accepted as an integer if it is reasonable to do so.
+For example, it’s okay to have 1.234e3, but 1.234e2 is an error.

 Initialize and Finalize